Akshayavata

-Akshayavata (अक्षयवट), also rendered Akshayavat, is a sacred fig tree mentioned in the Hindu mythology.
+Akshayavata (अक्षयवट), also rendered Akshayavat, is a sacred banyan tree mentioned in the Hindu mythology and in Jainism.
 It is also the name of a sacred lake mentioned in the Puranas.

-Legend
+In Hinduism

 The Padma Purana states that those who venerate the Akshayavata with devotion are freed from sins.

 The Akshayavata is mentioned as a holy site of Gaya in the Mahabharata.

 According to legend, once, the sage Markandeya asked Narayana to show him a taste of his divine power.
 Narayana caused a pralaya, flooding the entire world for a moment, during which only the Akshayavata could be seen above the water level.

-According to regional tradition, the emperor Jahangir cut the Akshayavata to its roots and hammered a red-hot iron cauldron on its stump so that it doesn't grow again.
+According to regional tradition, the emperor Jahangir cut the Akshayavata to its roots and hammered a red-hot iron cauldron on its stump so that it would not grow again.
 However, within a year, the tree began to grow again.

+In Jainism

+According to Jain scriptures, it is the place where Rishabhanatha, the first Tirthankara of the current time cycle, attained omniscience after a 1000-year long penance.
+Omniscience in Jainism is considered to be an eternal and universal knowledge that never fades.
+Hence, the tree was also popularly known as 'Akṣayavata'.